Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Improving the distortion for multiple categories

 \subsection{The \recTwoBall for multiple categories}

-We show that the \recTwoBall from Section \ref{sec:rectwoball-single} can be applied verbatim in the case of multiple categories with \globalCD, yielding poly-logarithmic additive error.
+We show that the \recTwoBall from Section~\ref{sec:rectwoball-single} can be applied in the case of multiple categories with \globalCD, yielding poly-logarithmic additive error.
+To construct improved distance estimates for a given category $i$, the algorithm is parameterized with the original edge set \ESW and initial estimates $\DnormS = \DnormS[i]$ from Theorem~\ref{thm:main}, and run verbatim from then on.
 The analysis only needs to be modified slightly to deal with edges from other categories.
 However, our guarantees only apply to node pairs at distances $x \leq n^{1/(\DIM+1)} = D^{\DIM/(\DIM+1)}$, where $D = n^{1/\DIM}$ is the diameter of the metric space.

 \begin{theorem} Consider a \multiSG with $\CSW \kSW = \Omega(\log n)$, with \globalCD and perfectly uniform density for each category.
 Assume that the social distance in each category is defined by the $\ell_2^{\DIM}$ norm, with $\DIM>2$.
 Then, the \recTwoBall runs in polynomial time, and produces distance estimates \DnormP[i] satisfying the following guarantee with high probability: \begin{quote} For every pair $(s,t)$ of nodes at normalized distance $\Dnorm[i](s,t) \leq n^{1/(\DIM+1)}$, we have that